Wendi S. Mannix, BA, IDS

 She loves to travel, cook and host wine tastings.
 And of course, to design (and to her husband’s dismay, constantly redesign!) her home.
 Wendi also discovered passions for photography and the Italian language in college, and is conversational in Italian, having attended the Domus Aurea Italian Language School in Rome, Italy.

-She also loves to visit her extended family in Maine, spending time with her husband and soul mate Jack, who owns a management consulting firm, her daughter Kayli, who is a senior in college and an intern with the U.S. Senate, and her twin kittens, Gabrielle and Danielle, who she recently rescued from the Miami Humane Society.
+She also loves to visit her extended family in Maine, spending time with her husband and soul mate Jack, who owns a management consulting firm, her daughter Kayli, who works for the International Food Policy Research Institute (IFPRI), a non-profit organization in Washington, D.C., and her twin kittens, Gabrielle and Danielle, who she recently rescued from the Miami Humane Society.